Analogue Gravity: Phenomenological Applications of Analogue Models

 \subsection{Going further}

-For more details on the trans-Planckian problem some of the key papers are the relatively early papers of Unruh~\cite{Unruh:1994zw, Unruh:1995je}, and Jacobson~\cite{Jacobson:1991gr, Jacobson:1993hn}.
-For super-radiance and cosmological issues there seems to be considerable ongoing interest, and one should carefully check {\sf Spires} for the most recent articles.
+For more details on the trans-Planckian problem, super-radiance and cosmological issues (especially particle production) one should carefully check INSPIRE for the most recent articles as a great deal of activity is still going on.